 - “Open for Business” by eBay

-Hubspot went the cheeky route.
-The amusing reference to a common phrase of many workplaces tells you right away that this podcast is going to be more fun than you might expect from a company.
+Hubspot went the creative route.
+The amusing reference to a common phrase of many workplaces tells you right away that this podcast is going to be more real and fun than you might expect from a company.
 But more than that, it touches on the core idea of the podcast: that a culture is going to develop in your company no matter what you do so you might as well shape it.

-Drift gets to the economy of a great podcast name.
+Drift gets to the economy of a great show title.
 “Seeking” tells you that this is a podcast about process.
 The hosts don’t claim to know all the answers, but are going to be figuring it all out along with you.
 “Wisdom” indicates that the hosts are looking for more than a simple answer to a marketing or sales problem, they’re seeking something more profound and universal.
-Just like that, without even being familiar with Drift, you’ve got some sense of what the podcast is all about.
+Just like that, without even being familiar with Drift, you’ve got some sense of what the podcast name is all about.

 Another example of a partnership podcast with a name that’s distinctive but flexible. #LIPSTORIES encompasses a wide range of chats with successful women about feeling empowered.
 A side benefit of this name is that it makes it particularly easy for fans to tag the show on social media and spread the word.